chloebubble/batstat/README.md

 ### Fish helper (`gacp`)

-The repo ships with a small Fish helper that stages, commits, and pushes with optional auto-generated messages.
+The repo includes a useful Fish helper that stages, commits, and pushes with optional auto-generated messages.

 1. Symlink it into your Fish functions directory:
    ```bash